 Exchanges provide the clearing price of the auction in the impression tracking pixel/URL.
 The clearing price must be present to be considered a valid impression.
 Only one impression is counted per auction.

-To be counted by Basis DSP, a click must be proceeded by a valid impression as defined above.
+To be counted by Basis DSP, a click must be preceded by a valid impression as defined above.
 Basis DSP only counts one click per impression.
 Clicks must occur within 24 hours of the impression to be counted.

 Impressions and clicks are subject to filtration for known non-human activity.
-Auctions are excluded from consideration (and as a result, impressions do not occur) if
+Auctions are excluded from consideration (and as a result, impressions do not occur) if:

 The bid request contains a user agent that is either a) on the IAB list of user agent patterns of known spiders and bots, or b) not on the IAB list of known valid user agent patterns, or